tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 * The vanishing and exploding gradient problem refers to the fact that gradients through computational graph that contains a path that consists of repeatedly multiplying by a matrix $W$ are also scaled according to $diag(\lambda)^t$
 * Vanishing gradients make it difficult to know which direction the parameters should move to improve the cost function
 * Exploding gradients can make learning unstable

+### 8.3 Basic Algorithms
+### 8.3.1 Stochastic Gradient Descent
+* $\epsilon_0$: Initial learning rate
+* $\tau$: the number of iterations until $\epsilon_\tau$ is reached
+* $\epsilon_\tau$: final learning rate (generally about 1% of $\epsilon_0$)
+* Typically, the optimal initial learning rate, in terms of total training time and the final cost value, is higher than the learning rate that yields the best performance after the first 100 iterations or so
+* The most important property of SGD is that computation time per update does not grow when the number of training examples becomes very large

+### 8.3.2 Momentum
+* The method of momentum is designed to accelerate learning, especially in the face of high curvature, small but consistent gradients, or noisy gradients
+* The momentum algorithm accumulates an exponentially decaying moving average of past gradients and continues to move in their direction
+* Momentum aims primarily to solve two problems:
+	* Poor conditioning of the Hessian matrix
+	* Variance in the stochastic gradient

+### 8.3.3 Nesterov Momentum
+* A variant of the moment algorithm
+* The difference is where the gradient is evaluated
+	* Nesterov: the gradient is evaluated after the current velocity is applied

+### 8.4 Parameter Initialization Strategies
+* Training algorithms for deep learning models are usually iterative in nature and thus require the user to specify some initial point from which to begin the iterations
+* The initial parameters need to "break symmetry" between different units
+	* If two hidden units have the same initial parameters, then a deterministic learning algorithm applied to a deterministic cost and model will constantly update both of these units in the same way

+### 8.5 Algorithms with Adaptive Learning Rates
+* The learning rate is reliably one of the hyperparameters that is the most difficult to set because it has significant impact on model performance
+* The delta-bar-delta algorithm is an early heuristic approach to adapting individual learning rates for model parameters during training
+	* The approach is based on a simple idea:
+		* If the partial derivative of the loss, with respect to a given model parameter, remains the same sign, then the learning rate should increase
+		* If the partial derivative with respect to that parameter changes sign, then the learning rate should decrease

+### 8.5.1 AdaGrad
+* Adapts the learning rates of all model parameters by scaling them inversely proportional to the square root of the sum of all their historical values
+* Empirically it has been found that the accumulation of squared gradients from the beginning of training can result in premature and excessive decrease in the effective learning rate

+### 8.5.2 RMSProp
+* Modifies AdaGrad to perform better in the non-convex setting by changing the gradient accumulation into an exponentially weighted moving average
+* Empirically, RMSProp has been shown to be an effective and practical optimization algorithm for deep neural networks

+### 8.5.3 Adam
+* The name "Adam" derives from the phrase "adaptive moments"
+* It is perhaps best seen as a variant on the combination of RMSProp and momentum with a few important distinctions:
+	* Momentum is incorporated directly as an estimate of the first order moment (with exponential weighting) of the gradient
+	* Adam includes bias corrections to the estimates of both the first-order moments (the mometum term) and the (uncentered) second-order moments to account for their initialization at the origin
+* Adam is generally regarded as being fairly robust to the choice of hyperparameters, though the learning rate sometimes needs to be changed from the suggested default

 # See also